olasunkanmitheCoder/GoodThought-NGO-Impact-Analysis/README.md

 - How efficiently the organization converts financial resources into measurable impact
 - Which initiatives should be prioritized in future international grant proposals

-As a Data Analyst, my responsibility is to transform operational and donation data into actionable business intelligence that supports strategic decision-making and strengthens GoodThought NGO’s grant application capabilities.
+As a Data Analyst, my responsibility is to transform operational and donation data into actionable business intelligence to support strategic decision-making and strengthen GoodThought NGO’s grant-application capabilities.

 ## Project Objectives